Fistball: Setting

 The setter substantially affects the nature of the following attack.
 The setter must be able to position the ball in the air and on the field in a place that an attack can effectively take place.
 This hit may need to take place from anywhere on the field, including the baseline, close to the net or even from outside the field of play.

 If the ball is set for the attack by hitting the ball in the air and allowing for a bounce, this is called an indirect set.
 The setter has to calculate the trajectory of the hit so that the bounce is at its highest point approximately 2.5 - 3.0 m in height, as this is the most effective height for an attacker to jump and strike the ball over the net.
 The field conditions, distance to the net and possibly the wind direction all have to be taken into account when performing the set.
-In addition, the ball should ideally have some forward spin so that the attacker can use this forward momentum in his or her attacking hit.
+In addition, the ball should ideally have some forward spin so that the attacker can use this forward momentum in their attacking hit.

 The setter can also hit the ball so that it is hit directly by the attacker without the ball first touching the ground; this is called a direct set.
-The setter will often call "direct" or "indirect" prior to the set, to allow the attacker to adjust his or her approach.
+The setter will often call "direct" or "indirect" prior to the set, to allow the attacker to adjust their approach.

 Most sets are performed by the setter, however in many situations one of the attackers will be required to set due either to positioning, or the setter having already been forced to hit in defense.
 A good attacker must also be competent in setting the ball.